 Here at Cask & Larder we call ourselves a “Southern Public House” with a distinct sense of pride and place.
 Since the waning days of Prohibition, circa 1929, when Francis Harper took over a failed feed store near the railroad tracks in Winter Park and turned it into a tavern (yes, bribes to the local authorities might have been involved), generations of thirsty, hungry people have found their way here seeking good food, good drink, and good company.

-Cask & Larder pays tribute to this legacy by creating a congenial neighborhood gathering spot where our made-on-site beers flow freely (hence, the cask) and the pantry is always full.
+Cask & Larder pays tribute to this legacy by creating a spot where our made-on-site beers flow freely (hence, the cask) and the pantry is always full.
 Long ago, the term “larder” applied to a storing area for meats and fish, typically the coolest room in a house.
-Modern refrigeration has since come along, but we honor the traditions of whole cookery by curing our own meats, canning our own preserved fruits and pickled vegetables, seeking out the best local fish and shellfish, and doing everything we can to make sure Cask & Larder is the coolest room in these parts.
+Modern refrigeration has since come along, but we honor the traditions of whole cookery by curing our own meats, canning our own preserved fruits and pickled vegetables and seeking out the best local fish and shellfish.

 Many of you know us from our sister restaurant, The Ravenous Pig.
 Like all siblings, we celebrate our differences while sharing common traits—in this case, a steadfast dedication to artisanal foods with a modern sensibility and an unyielding devotion to creating dishes in harmony with the season.
 Whether enjoying our roasted oysters with a glass of house-brewed beer or chowing down on fried chicken and whole roast duck with a tableful of friends, we thank you for joining us to help carry on the tradition.

-We also recently welcomed the newest member of the family, Swine & Sons.
+We also welcome another member of the family, Swine & Sons, right next door to The Ravenous Pig on Fairbanks Ave.
 At this provisions shop you will be able to take some of your Swine Family favorites home with you.
 They are stocked with pickles, jellies, rubs, charcuterie and are also open for breakfast and lunch.

 Cask & Larder, in Orlando-MCO Airport, offers southern-sourced seasonal dishes, craft beers brewed and fresh-shucked oysters from our oyster bar.
 We look forward to serving you good food with casual southern hospitality.